 Early History of the Fowlds family

 This web page shows only a small excerpt of our Fowlds research.
-Another 223 words (16 lines of text) covering the years 127 and 1273 are included under the topic Early Fowlds History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 1273, 1530 and 1597 are included under the topic Early Fowlds History in all our PDF Extended History products and printed products wherever possible.

 Fowlds Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Fowlds include Foulds, Faulds, Fowlds, Foulls, Faulls, Fowldes and many more.

 Early Notables of the Fowlds family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Fowlds Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fowlds family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Fowlds were among these contributors, for they have been located in early North American records: Joseph Foulds purchased land in Georgia in 1735; Albion, Alexander, Henry, James, and William Foulds settled in Philadelphia, Pennsylvania between 1834 and 1866..